We officially have a kid at college. I don’t think you can ever be fully ready for this reality.

 This is a tricky one.
 They don’t want to be overscheduled with family stuff but if you don’t schedule some things… they just won’t happen and you’ll run out of time.

-We tried to sit down and look at the calendar for the last two weeks.
+We tried to sit down and look over the calendar for the last two weeks before move-in day.
 It was important to try to keep his weekend evenings open for friends.

-There was also the delicate balance of wanting to do fun things together and also doing not-fun things together.. like shopping for essentials.
+There was also the delicate balance of wanting to do fun things together and doing the not-fun things together.. like shopping for essentials.

 This is important for items that you don’t need to duplicate.
-We were told that most students prefer to have their own mini-fridge versus sharing one.
-My son and his roommate talked about using one mini fridge for food and the other for drinks.
+Most students prefer to have their own mini-fridge versus sharing one.
+My son and his roommate used one mini fridge for food and the other for drinks.

 College Move-In Packing List